 In 2001 Nigel completed a 1-year intensive study course, attaining a diploma in Private Investigation.
 For a short while he worked as a freelance private investigator working with two local solicitor firms in Cambridgeshire.
-Today, this knowledge and experience comes in handy with his crime writing.
+Today, this knowledge and experience comes in handy for his crime writing.

-Nigel has had many years' experience as a writer of technical articles, tutorials, stories, reviews, news and journalism, not only for his own magazine, but also for many other well-known publications, magazines and newspapers.
+Nigel has had many years' experience in journalism as a writer of technical articles, tutorials, stories, reviews, news and photojournalism, not only for his own magazine, but also for many other well-known publications, magazines and newspapers.
 It was during these years as a writer, journalist and magazine editor that he found his 'voice', which made his transition to becoming a novelist an easy one.

 In 2011 Nigel had an overwhelming desire to move into fiction writing so he set about researching his debut novel in the dark romance vampire genre.
 This desire had been smouldering inside him for a few years.
 Having seen various classic vampire movies in the past he decided to write a vampire story that he himself would want to read – something organic and tangible.
 After extensive research and planning Nigel completed his debut novel, Email From A Vampire, which was published in July 2012.

 After more research and writing during 2013 he completed his second novel, Sophia – a psychological thriller.
 Sophia was published in January 2014.

 In 2014 (after a friend suggested it) Nigel also wrote his own harrowing and disturbing autobiographical childhood memoir entitled Boy – a compelling, gripping, and powerfully written true story.
 Boy was published in August 2015 by Ebury, Penguin Random House, and has come in for much praise.

-He has since written a supernatural thriller entitled S.U.N.D.S, a gripping crime thriller entitled The Sound Of Crying, a romantic comedy entitled Digital Romance Disorder and a pacy psychological thriller entitled The Killing of Emily Chandler and the somewhat unorthodox love story, The 95,000 Word Suicide Note.
+He has since written a supernatural thriller entitled S.U.N.D.S, a gripping crime thriller entitled The Sound Of Crying, a romantic comedy entitled Digital Romance Disorder, a pacy psychological thriller entitled The Killing of Emily Chandler and the somewhat unorthodox love story, The 95,000 Word Suicide Note.